drug-design/course/docs/chapters/adme-properties.md

 #### Lipid Solubility and Molecular Weight

-The ability for a drug to cross the hydrophobic lipid bilayer is mainly governed by its  lipid solubility and molecular weight.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/lipid-solubility-molecular-weight-85cdf636'><i class='fa fa-play' aria-hidden='true'></i></button>The ability for a drug to cross the hydrophobic lipid bilayer is mainly governed by its  lipid solubility and molecular weight.
 Large lipophilic molecules will diffuse more slowly than small ones.

 ![](https://media.drugdesign.org/course/adme-properties/lipid_solubility.gif){: loading=lazy }

 #### Problems with Ionized Species

-Ionized species have very low lipid solubility and are virtually unable to diffuse across the membranes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/problems-ionized-species-0074ab86'><i class='fa fa-play' aria-hidden='true'></i></button>Ionized species have very low lipid solubility and are virtually unable to diffuse across the membranes.
 Small water-soluble molecules with a molecular weight of 100-200 can easily pass across a membrane through aqueous pores, however most drugs have a much higher molecular weight.

 ![](https://media.drugdesign.org/course/adme-properties/1_4_2_3_0_1.gif){: loading=lazy }

 #### Endocytosis and Exocytosis

-Many large molecules (such as hormones) and particles (such as viruses) can enter the cells by the process of endocytosis and exit the cell by the reverse process of exocytosis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/endocytosis-exocytosis-6a299f2e'><i class='fa fa-play' aria-hidden='true'></i></button>Many large molecules (such as hormones) and particles (such as viruses) can enter the cells by the process of endocytosis and exit the cell by the reverse process of exocytosis.
 Endocytosis develops as visualized below: uptake of the molecules into the cell (from the external environment) occurs via invagination of the plasma membrane and its internalization into membrane bound vesicles.
 This brings material into the cell  that cannot passively diffuse (e.g. too polar) and there are no  biological transporters to take it across the plasma membrane.

 ![](https://media.drugdesign.org/course/adme-properties/1_4_3_0_0_1.gif){: loading=lazy }

 #### Carrier-Mediated Transport

-Many cell membranes possess specialized transport machinery that regulates the molecular traffic of physiologically important molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/carrier-mediated-transport-b29f7121'><i class='fa fa-play' aria-hidden='true'></i></button>Many cell membranes possess specialized transport machinery that regulates the molecular traffic of physiologically important molecules.
 These transport systems involve transmembrane proteins which bind one or more molecules, change their conformation and release the molecules on the other side of the membrane.
 Carrier-mediated transport proteins are chemically specific and stereospecific and process compounds that  closely resemble to natural substances.
 *[nce]: New Chemical Entity: a compound not previously described.